 The idea of sustainability and locally sourced ingredients isn’t something that tourist restaurants typically embrace, opting for the lavish or gimmicky side of the business to attract more customers.
 Yet this idea is what separates Local Goat New American Restaurant from the rest of the pack.

 It’s one of only a handful of restaurants that specializes in craft beer, wine, and cocktails, as well as fresh ingredients from local farmers and vendors.
-Even the artwork on the walls comes exclusively from area painters and mixed media artists.
+Even the artwork on the walls comes exclusively from area painters and mixed-media artists.
 If you’ve been to Pigeon Forge but haven’t been here, it’s the little slice of local life you’ve been missing.

 From the farm to your table, the food here is of the finest quality.
 The beef is hand-cut by the chefs, aged for a minimum of 28 days, and never frozen.
-Local Goat bakes all the breads, buns, and burger rolls on-site every morning, and none of its food contains GMOs, steroids, antibiotics, or high fructose corn syrup.
+Local Goat bakes all the bread, buns, and burger rolls on-site every morning, and none of its food contains GMOs, steroids, antibiotics, or high fructose corn syrup.
 Taking it one step further, 99 percent of the menu is crafted in-house.

 When you’re in the mood for a cocktail, beer, or wine, you won’t find a better selection of craft options.
 Of the 24 beers on tap, 22 are from local and regional breweries.
 Experienced bartenders make the mixers and squeeze the juice daily for that fresh, delicious cocktail.
 If you love a glass of wine, Local Goat has an extensive global wine list featuring reds, whites, and blushes from California, New Zealand, and Italy.